Security guard: United States

-A Commissioned Security Officer openly carries a handgun and may also carry a baton, chemical dispensing device (OC), Taser, etc. Commissioned Officers also must wear a distinct DPS approved uniform and can at no time conceal their weapon while on duty and/or in uniform.
-The main purpose of this type of officer is to actively prevent and deter crime.
-Observe and report is now a secondary function and the officer is to actively protect the clients and property in accordance with clients procedures as well as state/federal law.
+A Commissioned Security Officer openly carries a handgun and may also carry a baton, chemical dispensing device (OC), Taser, etc. Commissioned Officers also must wear a distinct DPS-approved uniform and can at no time conceal their weapon while on duty and/or in uniform.
+The main purpose of this type of officer is to prevent and deter crime actively.
+Observe and report is now a secondary function, and the officer is to actively protect clients and property in accordance with the client's procedures and state and federal law.